This post may contain affiliate links. Please read our disclosure policy.

 Next is the stuffing.
 I like to stuff my turkey with fresh seasonal veggies and more citrus fruits to help give it more flavor as it evaporates into the meat.
 This is not for eating, just flavor.
 Cut up a white onion, celery, carrots, lemon, lime and orange.
 Place them inside the cavity without overstuffing the bird.
 Also add garlic cloves and more rosemary and thyme.
 Place any left overs on the wire rack around the turkey.

-Step 5: How to smoke a turkey
+How to smoke a turkey

 Preheat the grill to 350 degrees and set it for indirect heat.
-Cook until the internal temperature of the breast reaches 160 degrees, approximately 2-3 hours depending on size of the turkey.
+Smoke the turkey until the internal temperature of the breast reaches 160 degrees, approximately 2-3 hours depending on size of the turkey.
 To help monitor the internal temperature, insert a meat thermometer into the thickest part of the breast and set the alarm for 160 degrees.
 I like using the Thermoworks Smoke temperature alarm.
 Check on the turkey every 45 minutes or so.
 If the outside starts to get too dark, cover with aluminum foil.
 If it looks like the skin isn’t getting as crispy as you want, baste it with some melted butter.

 Happy Thanksgiving!